sntwr/PintOS/README.md

 - Tested on Fedora 24
 - If you're on a lower version of Fedora, use 'yum' instead of 'dnf'

-1. Install qemu
+### Install qemu
 ```
 sudo dnf install qemu
 ```
 In Fedora, qemu is designed to support multiple archs. qemu- commands run cross-compiled binaries straight from the elf. qemu-system- commands start an OS.
 So we need a symlink (cause there ain't no qemu.
 It's called qemu-system-... depending upon what architecture you want for your emulated system)
 ```
 sudo ln -s /bin/qemu-system-i386 /bin/qemu
 ```
-2. Fix the error: `stropts.h: No such file or directory while making utils`
+### Fix the error: `stropts.h: No such file or directory while making utils`
 ```
 sudo dnf provides '*/stropts.h'
 ```
 You'll get a list of packages that provide the required header.
 This one that worked for me was glibc-arm-linux-gnu-devel
 ```
 sudo dnf install glibc-arm-linux-gnu-devel
 ```
 This is not enough since the headers are installed in `/usr/arm-linux-gnu/include` while we need them in `/usr/include`.
 So, either modify CFLAGS in the make file or as a quick fix, give your system stropts.h by making symlinks.
 We'll use the latter approach.
 (Remember to remove these later, although I don't think they'll do any harm.)
 ```
 sudo ln -s /usr/arm-linux-gnu/include/bits/stropts.h /usr/include/bits/stropts.h
 sudo ln -s /usr/arm-linux-gnu/include/stropts.h /usr/include/stropts.h
 sudo ln -s /usr/arm-linux-gnu/include/bits/xtitypes.h /usr/include/bits/xtitypes.h
 ```
-3. Then cd into src/utils and build
+### Then cd into src/utils and build
 ```
 make
 ```
-4. [For convenience] Create a `bin` directory under your Assignment directory and add that to your `PATH` (temporarily).
+### [For convenience] Create a `bin` directory under your Assignment
+directory and add that to your `PATH` (temporarily).
 Copy the scripts in `src/utils` to the `bin` directory.
 Also, copy `squish-pty` and squish-unix to the `bin` directory

-5. In your `bin` directory, make the following edits to the script `pintos`
+### In your `bin` directory, make the following edits to the script `pintos`
-	i. change line 103 to: `$sim = "qemu" if !defined $sim;` We are doing this because pintos wants boch as the default emulator.
+Change line 103 to: `$sim = "qemu" if !defined $sim;` We are doing this because pintos wants boch as the default emulator.
 So, if you don't supply an emulation option when invoking pintos, it'll try to use boch.
 By making the above change we make it look for qemu as its default emulator

-6. [Testing] cd to `src/threads` and make
+### [Testing] cd to `src/threads` and make
 ```
 cd src/threads
 make
 ```
 To check if pintos works, cd to `src/threads/build` and invoke the multiple alarms test
 ```
 cd src/thread/build
 pintos run alarm-multiple
 ```
-	You'll get something similar to this (ignore BEGIN QEMU ... stuff):
+You'll get something similar to this:
 ```
 	PiLo hda1
 	Loading...........